-Simply put, an “unplugged” wedding ceremony is one that asks (or requires, depending on how fervently the bride and groom want to enforce) guests to refrain from using their smartphones and tablets to take photos, tweet, post on Facebook, etc. for the duration of the ceremony.
+Simply put, an “unplugged” wedding ceremony is one that asks (or requires, depending on how fervently the couple want to enforce) guests to refrain from using their smartphones and tablets to take photos, tweet, post on Facebook, Instagram, etc. for the duration of the ceremony.
 Maybe even the entire wedding.
-Of course, my principal interest in this concept is about the photography component of “unplugging” during a wedding ceremony.
+Please note that this is really not a rant about smartphones.

 It’s about how we use them.